EmployeeIssues.comU.S. Employee Rights in Plain English

 U.S. Equal Employment Opportunity Commission

 The "main" equal employment opportunity commission is appropriately named the U.S. Equal Employment Opportunity Commission (EEOC).
 Its predecessor was established in 1961 as the President's Committee On Equal Employment Opportunity, by way of President John F. Kennedy's Executive Order 10925.
-JFK's Executive Order also coined the term affirmative action.
+JFK's executive order also coined the term affirmative action.

 Subsequently, the nearest EEOC field office is where you'd file a charge of discrimination under a Federal employment discrimination law, by mail or in person.
-In fact, unless your employer has violated the Equal Pay Act, you must file a charge with the EEOC to preserve your right to file a private, employment discrimination lawsuit under a Federal law.
+In fact, unless your employer has violated the Equal Pay Act, you must file a charge with the EEOC to preserve your right to file a private employment discrimination lawsuit under a Federal law.

 However, your representative, such as a coworker or your attorney, may file on your behalf, if you think it's important to protect your identity.
 But, regardless of who files a discrimination charge with the EEOC on your behalf, your employer cannot rightfully retaliate against you or the person who filed.

-If a state employment discrimination law also comes into play, then the EEOC will likely "dual-file" your charge with the relevant, state-equivalent agency.
+If a state employment discrimination law also comes into play, then the EEOC will likely "dual-file" your charge with the relevant state-equivalent agency.
 If appropriate, the EEOC does so to protect your state anti-discrimination rights in addition to your Federal rights.

 If your employer violates a state employment discrimination law (some have more protections than the Federal equivalents), then you likely may file a charge with the state equal employment opportunity commission equivalent instead of the EEOC.